About Us

 Michael Hall started working with the District in 2020 bringing with him a diverse and multidisciplinary background in natural resource management.
 He spearheads our conservation programs which focus on addressing issues in the unique forest ecosystems of Plumas County.
 Michael has worked as a wildlife technician, park interpreter, GIS specialist, trail builder, and grant writer for organizations in Colorado, Montana, and throughout the Sierra Nevada region.
 He hopes to combine these skills to implement projects that will not only the help natural resources, but the communities that depend on them.

-Michael lives in Quincy with his wife Mandy and dog Scout and enjoys a multitude of mountain sports.
+Michael lives in Quincy with his wife Mandy and dogs Scout and Pop and enjoys a multitude of mountain sports.
 When not at work you can find them somewhere deep in the wilderness, often lost, seldom bored, and usually hungry.

 Julia Sidman